John Bird, Baron Bird: Honours, awards and academia

+Bird at the launch of the Big Society network at 10 Downing Street (July 2010).

-Appointed a Member of the Order of the British Empire (MBE) for services to homeless people in the 1995 Birthday Honours, in 2006, Bird was awarded the Beacon Fellowship for his originality in raising awareness of homelessness and his support of homeless communities worldwide.
-He accepted the UN-HABITAT Scroll of Honour in 2004 from Mwai Kibaki, the then President of Kenya, on behalf of The Big Issue.
+Bird was appointed a Member of the Order of the British Empire for services to homeless people in the 1995 Birthday Honours.
+He accepted the UN-HABITAT Scroll of Honour in 2004 from Mwai Kibaki, the President of Kenya, on behalf of The Big Issue.
+That same year, Bird was voted London's Living Legend in a public poll conducted by BBC London.

-Bird currently serves as a Visiting Professor in the School of Journalism at the University of Lincoln.
-He holds an Honorary Doctorate of Business from Plymouth University and an Honorary Doctorate of Letters from Oxford Brookes University.
-Bird is also an Honorary Fellow of Liverpool John Moores University, Goldsmiths, University of London and the Workers' Educational Association.

-Bird was the British Society of Magazine Editors' Editor of the Year in 1993 and was awarded The Revd.
+In 2006, he was awarded the Beacon Fellowship for his originality in raising awareness of homelessness and his support of homeless communities worldwide.
+Bird was the British Society of Magazine Editors' Editor of the Year in 1993 and received The Revd.
 Marcus Morris Award from the Professional Publishers' Association in 2000.
 In 2018, Bird was inducted into the Professional Publishers' Association Hall of Fame.
 In 2008, Bird was named Entrepreneur of the Year by Ernst & Young.
-In 2015, he became a Senior Fellow of Ashoka and in 2017, a Fellow of Social Enterprise UK.
+In 2015, he became a senior fellow of Ashoka and a fellow of Social Enterprise UK in 2017.
 He received the Institute of Enterprise and Entrepreneurs' Lifetime Achievement Award in 2019.

+Bird was as a visiting professor at the University of Lincoln's school of journalism.
+He holds an honorary doctorate of business from Plymouth University—and an honorary doctorate of letters from Oxford Brookes University.
+Bird is an honorary fellow of Liverpool John Moores University, Goldsmiths, University of London and the Workers' Educational Association.

-Published works
+Published works and media

-Bird has published several books, including an autobiography, Some Luck (2002), which recounts his journey from homelessness to founding The Big Issue, and The Necessity of Poverty (2012), which critiques conventional approaches to poverty, and draws from Bird's experiences in hardship.

-Why Drawing Naked Women is Good for the Soul (2013) reflects on the role of art as a means of personal salvation and helping others.
-Bird's self-help books like Change Your Life (2008), The Ten Keys to Success (2008), and How to Change Your Life in Seven Steps (2006) offer advice for overcoming failure and achieving goals, while Dickens the Socially Mobile Cat (1990) is a satirical tale exploring social mobility through a cat’s perspective.
+Bird has published several books including an autobiography, Some Luck (2002, Hamish Hamilton), which recounts his journey from homelessness to founding The Big Issue—and The Necessity of Poverty (2012, Quartet Books) which critiques conventional approaches to poverty and draws from Bird's experiences in hardship.
+Why Drawing Naked Women is Good for the Soul (2013, The Word Machine) reflects on the role of art as a means of personal salvation and helping others.
+Bird's self-help books like Change Your Life (2008, Vermilion), The Ten Keys to Success (2008, Vermilion) and How to Change Your Life in Seven Steps (2006, Vermilion) offer advice for achieving goals—while Dickens the Socially Mobile Cat (1990, Eyebrow Editions) is a satirical tale exploring social mobility through a cat's perspective.

-Do You Sincerely Want to Smash Capitalism and Have a Full Sex Life? is Bird's first novel and has been optioned for screen by Genesius Pictures, prior to landing a publishing deal.
+Do You Sincerely Want to Smash Capitalism and Have a Full Sex Life? is Bird's first novel, described by him as "completely barmy, almost Midsummer Night's Dream, with fairies, history and my own personal history mixed up", drawing on his experiences in Paris in 1967.
+It was optioned for screen by Genesius Pictures in September 2024, prior to landing a book publishing deal.

+Bird has appeared in several television documentaries, including as an expert contributor in Famous, Rich and Homeless (BBC One, 2009 and 2016) in which celebrities experienced rough sleeping.
+He also appeared in Meet the Lords (BBC Two, 2017) and Kathy Burke: Money Talks (Channel 4, 2021).